alexkarargyris/gaze_ml_2023/index.md

 # Call for Papers

-We welcome submissions that present aspects of eye-gaze in regards to cognitive science, psychophysiology and computer science, or propose methods on integrating eye gaze into machine learning.
+We welcome submissions that present aspects of eye gaze in regard to cognitive science, psychophysiology, and computer science or propose methods for integrating eye gaze into machine learning.
 We are also looking for applications from radiology, AR/VR, autonomous driving, etc. that introduce methods and models utilizing eye gaze technology in their respective domains.

 Topics of interest include but are not limited to the following:

 <ul>
-    <li>Understanding the neuroscience of eye-gaze and perception.</li>
+    <li>Understanding the neuroscience of eye-gaze and perception</li>
-    <li>State of the art in incorporating machine learning and eye-tracking.</li>
+    <li>State of the art in incorporating machine learning and eye-tracking</li>
-    <li>Annotation and ML supervision with eye-gaze.</li>
+    <li>Annotation and ML supervision with eye-gaze</li>
-    <li>Attention mechanisms and their correlation with eye-gaze.</li>
+    <li>Attention mechanisms and their correlation with eye-gaze</li>
-    <li>Methods for gaze estimation and prediction using machine learning.</li>
+    <li>Methods for gaze estimation and prediction using machine learning</li>
-    <li>Unsupervised ML using eye gaze information for feature importance/selection.</li>
+    <li>Unsupervised ML using eye gaze information for feature importance/selection</li>
-    <li>Understanding human intention and goal inference.</li>
+    <li>Understanding human intention and goal inference</li>
-    <li>Using saccadic vision for ML applications.</li>
+    <li>Using saccadic vision for ML applications</li>
-    <li>Use of gaze for human-AI interaction and agent coordination in multi-agent environments.</li>
+    <li>Use of gaze for human-AI interaction and agent coordination in multi-agent environments</li>
-    <li>Eye gaze used for AI, e.g., NLP, Computer Vision, RL, Explainable AI, Embodied AI, Trustworthy AI.</li>
+    <li>Eye gaze used for AI, e.g., NLP, Computer Vision, RL, Explainable AI, Embodied AI, Trustworthy AI </li>
     <li>Ethics of Eye Gaze in AI</li>
     <li>Gaze applications in cognitive psychology, radiology, neuroscience, AR/VR, autonomous cars, privacy, etc.</li>
 </ul>